Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting

 where $\mathbf{u}$ is the velocity field.
 This decomposition naturally separates three physical processes: \textit{Advection} (transport by wind), \textit{Diffusion} (spatial mixing and dissipation), and \textit{Reaction} (local transformations such as phase changes or radiative heating).

-Rather than learning this structure from data, PARADIS enforces it architecturally: the network is explicitly decomposed into operators for advection, diffusion, and reaction as illustrated in \Cref{fig:diagram}.
-In the following sections, we describe the main components of the model architecture.
+Rather than learn this structure from data, PARADIS enforces it architecturally: the network is explicitly decomposed into operators for advection, diffusion, and reaction as illustrated in \Cref{fig:diagram}.
+In the following subsections, we describe the main components of the model architecture.